 How to Design an Efficient Online ECI Collaborative Platform?
 It should be co-created with stakeholders

-The Collaborative Platform for the European Citizens’ Initiative being proposed by the European Commission should facilitate large-scale outreach to European citizens by providing the most modern available platform technology for efficient online campaigning; and by enormously simplifying the current online signature collection system (OCS).
-Furthermore, if it is to be truly successful, participatory methods should be applied to this participatory platform i.e. it should be co-created and co-managed together with civil society stakeholders.
+The Collaborative Platform for the European Citizens’ Initiative being proposed by the European Commission should not just become another online forum but provide the technical infrastructure to actually reach out to citizens across Europe as broad as possible.
+It shall facilitate large-scale outreach to European citizens by providing the most modern platform technology for efficient online communication; and by genuinely simplifying the current online signature collection system (OCS).
+Furthermore, if it is to be genuinely successful, participatory methods should be applied to this participatory platform i.e. it should be co-created and co-managed together with civil society stakeholders waiting at the starting line.

 Europe has the potential to transform politics with the help of the internet and become a driving force for digital and participatory democracy in the world.
 By providing the legal basis for a European Citizens’ Initiative right (Art.
 11.4 of the Treaty of Lisbon), Europe has become the location of the world’s first tool of participatory, transnational and digital democracy.